During a recent visit to Berlin, we took Miss M to see the dinosaurs at the Museum für Naturkunde (Natural History Museum).

 Opening times and prices

-The Museum für Naturkunde is open Tuesdays to Fridays from 9.30 a.m. to 6 p.m. and from 10 a.m. to 6 p.m. on Saturdays, Sundays and public holidays.
+You can see the dinosaurs at the Museum für Naturkunde from Tuesdays to Fridays from 9.30 a.m. to 6 p.m. and from 10 a.m. to 6 p.m. on Saturdays, Sundays and public holidays.
 It is closed on Mondays.

 Tickets cost EUR 8.00 for adults and EUR 5.00 for children and concession holders.